Artist

 Ignazio Polizzy Carbonelli (keyboards, vocals)

-Their first LP only arrived in 1970, on
+After many singles produced since 1961, their first LP only appeared in 1970, on

 the small Style label.
 The album is a good period work, well balanced between